corygold-dev/production-scheduler/README.md

 # Production Scheduler

-A constraint-based production scheduler that builds feasible schedules minimizing total tardiness.
-Originally a take-home project, the goal was to make something realistic, fast, and easy to reason about.
-Built with TypeScript and Fastify.
+A fast, constraint-aware job-shop scheduler that assigns operations to resources with respect to calendars, precedence, and changeovers — designed for transparency and explainability.

 ## Quick Start